junxu-ai/LLM_fairness/README.md

 13. **Negative Log-Likelihood (NLL) Disparity**
    - Assesses if the model assigns higher NLL to inputs related to certain groups, indicating potential bias.
+14. **Exposure Bias**
+   - Evaluates the probability that the model will generate biased or harmful content when conditioned on specific inputs.

+15. **Bias Amplification Metric**
+   - Quantifies how much a model amplifies existing biases present in the training data during prediction.

+16. **Likelihood of Stereotypical Associations**
+   - Computes the probability that the model predicts stereotypical associations over neutral or unbiased ones.

+17. **KL-Divergence Between Group Distributions**
+   - Measures divergence in the output probability distributions across different demographic groups.

+18. **Calibration Error Across Groups**
+   - Assesses whether predicted probabilities are well-calibrated for different demographic groups, indicating fairness in uncertainty estimation.

 ### **Generation-Based Fairness Metrics**